Your browser is out of date.

 A Mirror of Time

 Aktobe dates back to the 6th century, established at the time of the Turkic Khaganate.
 In later centuries, during the Karakhanid Khaganate it reached its peak, as demonstrated by a collection of 3000 Karakhanid coins found on site.
-In terms of structure, it represents a classic medieval city in Kazakhstan - high mud walls, shakharistan with citadel in the center and rabad, an agricultural suburban area.
+In terms of structure, it represents a classic medieval city in Kazakhstan - high mud walls, shakharistan with citadel in the centre and rabad, an agricultural suburban area.
 A rich collection of artefacts and crafts of various materials was found on site, including ceramics, metal and glass crafts, bronze candlesticks, jugs, vessels, lamps, jewelry - and the list is long.

 © kaetana / Shutterstock